YOO-uN-ee/yoo-un-ee.github.io/src/content/News/post1.md

 ---
-title: "📄 Our paper 'Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines ' is accepted to GeoHCC!"
+title: "📄 Our paper 'Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines' is accepted to GeoHCC!"
-date: "2025-11-01"
+date: "2025-09-29"
 tags: ["Computer Science"]
 excerpt: "Testing"
 ---